Services @ APL

 Children's Librarians will gather packs of materials in a subject area or by a specific author.
 While unable to pull titles from lists you provide, a Librarian would be happy to instruct you on how to place holds on specific titles or to use one of the library's other teacher services.
 Call 832-6187 for further information.
 See the Teacher Packs page for more details on this resource.

 A homebound delivery service is provided by volunteers to shut-in library patrons.
-Contact the Administrative offices at 832-6346 to arrange for this service or to volunteer to deliver library materials.
+Contact the Volunteer Coordinator in the Administrative offices at 832-6346 to arrange for this service or to volunteer to deliver library materials.

 Send a Question or Comment to Appleton Public Library.